FamousDirector/DALLEePaperFrame/README.md

 Another note is when ePaper refreshes its display.
 It takes a few seconds to do so.
 The particular one I chose has a refresh rate of about 30 seconds.
 Here is a highly sped up sample:

 <img src="docs/sample.gif">

-### Generation Time
-The time taken for art generation is about 10 seconds on an NVIDIA Jetson AGX Orin and about 7 seconds with an NVIDIA RTX2070.